-Mr. Kamlesh Rao (DIN 07665616) was appointed as Non-Executive Additional Directors on the Board of the Company with effect from October 18, 2019 and he shall hold the office upto the date of next Annual General Meeting (AGM) or the last date upto which the AGM should be have been held whichever is earlier.
+Mr. Balasubramanian Athmanathan (DIN 02928193) was appointed as Additional Director (Non-Executive Director) of the Company, and he shall hold office upto the date of the next Annual General Meeting (AGM) or the last date upto which the AGM should have been held, whichever is earlier.